matthewb66/detect_rescan/README.md

     --quiet - Use to hide Synopsys Detect standard output and other script notifications --report - Use to extract summary values after the scan completions including number of policy violations and counts of component vulnerability, license and operational risks identified.
+    --markdown - Write a project summary report to the blackduck.md file created in the project folder.

 The example output of the `--report` option is shown below: